vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 The Tanzu Kubernetes Grid management cluster is successfully deployed and now you can proceed with registering it with Tanzu Mission Control and creating shared services and workload clusters.

-#### What to Do Next
+### What to Do Next

-Register your management cluster with Tanzu Mission Control: If you want to register your management cluster with Tanzu Mission Control, see [Register Your Management Cluster with Tanzu Mission Control](./tko-saas-services.md/#a-idtmc-a-tanzu-mission-control).
+## <a id=tmc-integration> </a> Register Management Cluster with Tanzu Mission Control

+If you want to register your management cluster with Tanzu Mission Control, see [Register Your Management Cluster with Tanzu Mission Control](./tko-saas-services.md/#a-idtmc-a-tanzu-mission-control).

-### <a id=createsharedsvc> </a> Deploy Tanzu Kubernetes Grid Shared Services Cluster
+## <a id=createsharedsvc> </a> Deploy Tanzu Kubernetes Grid Shared Services Cluster

 Each Tanzu Kubernetes Grid instance can have only one shared services cluster.
 Create a shared services cluster if you intend to deploy Harbor.